 4b) Verify measurement impact from feeding test signal by generating a signal for repeater input with repeater to be turned off.
 Verify measured result is enough below requirement limit.

-5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed with the specified measurement bandwidth (see annex I) whilst maintaining the correct direction of arrival for the test signal.
+5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed with the specified measurement bandwidth whilst maintaining the correct direction of arrival for the test signal.

-7) Repeat step 5-6 for all directions in the appropriated TRP measurement grid needed for TRPEstimate (see annex G).
+7) Repeat step 5-6 for all directions in the appropriated TRP measurement grid needed for TRPEstimate (see TS 38.141-2 [6], annex I).

 8) Calculate TRPEstimate using the measurements made in Step 7.